hornster02/hornster02/README.md

 <br/>
 -is it possible that 7z archives cannot be opened during download and it is necessary to wait until download is complete (which can take tens of hours)?

--7-Zip has overall better compression (but worse than ***🟦 PeaZip***) and, most importantly, FAR wider format support (often read-only, but that's no small thing at all).
+-7-Zip has overall better compression (but worse than ***🟦 PeaZip*** - ZPAQ) and, most importantly, FAR wider format support (often read-only, but that's no small thing at all).
 Being free in this form is probably a necessity...

 ```Suggestions for improvement``` -
 <br/>